top of page

 Because trauma is stored in the body, somatic therapy helps us access that non-verbal data and decode the language of the nervous system to better respond to your baseline physical needs.

-What Happens in Sessions?
+What Happens in Somatic Therapy Sessions?

 If somatic therapy is new to you, I will move slowly and offer plenty of support.
-You’ll learn foundational somatic skills like interoception, proprioception, exteroception, and kinesthetic awareness—ways of noticing and tracking what’s happening within your body and in your environment.
+You’ll learn foundational somatic skills like interoception, proprioception, exteroception, and kinesthetic awareness — ways of noticing and tracking what’s happening within your body and in your environment.

 We’ll end each somatic therapy session by reflecting on what emerged, how it relates to your goals for therapy, and anything you’d like to carry forward into our next session.
-Please note: the somatic therapy I provide does not involve any physical touch between therapist and client.

-Support for Anxiety, Depression, Trauma and Burnout
+Support for Trauma, Anxiety, Depression and Burnout

 You might benefit from this work if you’re: